 - 1. The Bible (a minimum of 50 chapters of the Bible are to be read, equivalent of 100 pages).
 Students will read 5 chapters each for Part A: from the Pentateuch, Historical Writings, Poetic Literature, Major Prophets, Minor Prophets; and 5 chapters each for Part B: Gospels, Acts, Pauline Literature, General Epistles and Revelation. - 2.
 Glasser, Arthur F., Charles E. Van Engen, Dean S. Gilliland, and Shawn Redford.
 Announcing the Kingdom: The Story of God's Mission in the Bible.
 Grand Rapids: Baker, 2003. - 3.
-Five Additional Required Texts to be read in this order: - Montgomery, Helen.
-The Bible and Mission (Chapters 1&2).
-(Available in class.) - Briscoe, Jill.
+Five Additional Required Texts to be read in this order: - Fee, Gordon, and Douglas Stuart.
+How to Read the Bible for All Its Worth.
+Grand Rapids: Zondervan, 2003. - Montgomery, Helen.
+The Bible and Mission (Chapters 1&2; available in class) OR Briscoe, Jill.
 Jonah and the Worm.
-New Berlin, WI:Jilcoe/Hemp, 1983. - Wright, Christopher J. H. The Mission of God: Unlocking the Bible's Grand Narrative.
+New Berlin, WI: Jilcoe/Hemp, 1983. - Wright, Christopher J. H. The Mission of God: Unlocking the Bible's Grand Narrative.
 Downers Grove: InterVarsity, 2006. - Newbigin, Lesslie.
 Open Secret.
 Grand Rapids, Eerdmans, 1978. - Van Engen, Gilliland, and Pierson, eds.
 The Good News of the Kingdom.
 Maryknoll: Orbis, 1993; Wipf & Stock, 2001. - 4.
-Supplemental readings in the syll bus in Julie real irectand recommend directions.
-The recommended readings are for the students' own self-study, enrichment, and resourcing particularly to neap students prepare for writing the paper, and for greater understanding of the course material.
+Supplemental Reader includes both required and recommended readings.
+Recommended readings are for the students' self-study, enrichment, and resourcing; particularly to help students prepare for writing the paper, and for greater understanding of the course material.